Donald Davidson (philosopher): Early life and education

-Donald Herbert Davidson was born on March 6, 1917 in Springfield, Massachusetts to Grace Cordelia (née Anthony) and Clarence "Davie" Herbert Davidson.
+Donald Herbert Davidson was born on March 6, 1917, in Springfield, Massachusetts to Grace Cordelia (née Anthony) and Clarence "Davie" Herbert Davidson.
 His family moved around frequently during his childhood; they lived in the Philippines until he was four, and then in various cities in the Northeastern United States before finally settling in Staten Island when he was nine.
 He briefly attended a public school in Staten Island before receiving a scholarship to study at Staten Island Academy.
-He first became interested in philosophy while in high school, where he read works by Nietzsche as well as Plato's Parmenides and Kant's Critique of Pure Reason.
+He first became interested in philosophy while in high school, where he read works by Nietzsche, Plato's Parmenides, and Kant's Critique of Pure Reason.

-After graduating from high school in 1935, he enrolled at Harvard on an English major before switching to classics and earning his BA in 1939.
-It was at Harvard that he came to know many important philosophers of the time, including C. I. Lewis, Alfred North Whitehead, Raphael Demos, and especially W. V. O. Quine, who went on to become a lifelong friend and major philosophical influence.
-He also befriended the future conductor Leonard Bernstein while at Harvard.
+After graduating from high school in 1935, he enrolled at Harvard as an English major before switching to classics and earning his BA in 1939.
+At Harvard he came to know many important philosophers of the time, including C. I. Lewis, Alfred North Whitehead, Raphael Demos, and especially W. V. O. Quine, who became a lifelong friend and major philosophical influence.
+He also befriended the future conductor Leonard Bernstein at Harvard.

 Soon after earning his BA, he was awarded a Teschemacher Scholarship to pursue graduate studies in classical philosophy at Harvard.
 As a graduate student, he took courses on logic taught by Quine and was classmates with Roderick Chisholm and Roderick Firth.
 Quine's seminars on logical positivism greatly influenced his view of philosophy, as they made him realize that "it was possible to be serious about getting things right in philosophy, or at least not getting things wrong."
 He graduated with an MA in classical philosophy in 1941.

-While pursuing a PhD at Harvard, he concurrently enrolled at Harvard Business School, but he ended up leaving a few weeks before graduating in 1942 so that he could volunteer for the U.S. Navy.
-During World War II, he taught spotters how to distinguish enemy planes from allied planes and also participated in the ground invasions of Sicily, Salerno, and Anzio.
-After returning from the war in 1945, he completed his PhD dissertation on Plato's Philebus under the supervision of Raphael Demos and D. C. Williams, and it was eventually accepted in 1949, earning him his PhD in philosophy.
+While pursuing a PhD at Harvard, he concurrently enrolled at Harvard Business School, but he left a few weeks before graduating in 1942 so that he could volunteer for the U.S. Navy.
+During World War II, he taught spotters to distinguish enemy planes from allied planes and participated in the ground invasions of Sicily, Salerno, and Anzio.
+After returning from the war in 1945, he completed his PhD dissertation on Plato's Philebus under the supervision of Raphael Demos and D. C. Williams.
+It was accepted in 1949, earning him his PhD in philosophy.